ked66/Medieval-European-Name-Reference-Tool-/README.md

 *  Number of uses by century - graph CNF as a whole and up to 10 variations
 *  Variations as percent of CNF uses by century - graph up to 10 variations

-**  e.g. If a CNF has 3 recorded uses in the 12th century, and variation_A has 1 recorded use in the 12th century, then variation_A represents 33% of recorded uses in the 12th century
+    - e.g. If a CNF has 3 recorded uses in the 12th century, and variation_A has 1 recorded use in the 12th century, then variation_A represents 33% of recorded uses in the 12th century

 Clicking on the graph displays uses by name variation by century - in numbers and percent of CNF uses.

+This graph is generated via two Reactive Data Tables (one for CNF names, one for variations), which provide the data.
+The graph is stored as a Reactive Value that Renders when users click a "Graph Now" button.
+Clicking functionality comes from a Reactive User Interface connected with the Data Tables.

 ### Interactive Chloropleth Map

-This interactive map is generated using leaflet and a geojson map of Europe downloaded from LINK.
+This interactive map is generated using Leaflet and a geojson map of Europe downloaded from https://geojson-maps.ash.ms/.

 For each CNF, users can elect to graph usage across Europe in two ways:

-*  Number of uses by country - e.g. a country with 14 uses of "John" will be darker than a country with 5 uses of "John"
+*  Number of uses by country
+    - e.g. a country with 14 uses of "John" will be darker than a country with 5 uses of "John"
-*  Percent of all uses by country - e.g. a country where 20% of all recorded name uses were "John" will be darker than a country where 10% of all recorded name uses were "John"
+*  Percent of all uses by country
+    - e.g. a country where 20% of all recorded name uses were "John" will be darker than a country where 10% of all recorded name uses were "John"

 Clicking on a country in the graph will display all variations of the CNF with recorded uses in that country, with a year range of recorded use.
+This functionality is directly part of the Leaflet map.

+### Images
 Aside from graphs, all images in this app come from the Metropolitan Museum of Art and are designated as being in the Public Domain.